alexliesenfeld/httpmock/README.md

 <p align="center"><b>HTTP mocking library for Rust</b></p>

 ---
-`httpmock` is an easy-to-use library that allows you to mock HTTP responses in your tests.
+`httpmock` is a Rust library that allows you to mock HTTP responses.

 This crate contains two major components: